PlaystationDigital/PlaystationDigital/_posts/2020-02-11-The-Last-of-Us-II-Free-Theme.md

   - The last of us 2
 ---

-# Claim your Free PS4 Theme Announced for The Last of Us Part II
+# Claim your Free The Last of Us Part II Theme on PS4

 A free PS4 Dynamic Theme for the concept art is available to download below.
 This theme has a great dynamic feature that uses the ps4 system clock to change from night to day!
 Codes for the theme are as follows, courtesy of the PlayStation Blog: